-About 15 years earlier, the USSR lost their “people’s artist”, Vladimir Vysotsky.
+Toward the end of the USSR’s reign, the nation lost their “people’s artist”, Vladimir Vysotsky.

-In the 1970s, he arrived in Hollywood to deliver a performance.
+Just a decade earlier, he arrived in Hollywood to deliver a performance, where he soon found a captive audience.
 Without comprehending a single word, the listeners could not help but sense the spell-binding mystique he exuded with every utterance.
 In his inimitable, deep and raspy voice, Vysotsky became a legend ridiculing the commissars, the absurdity of life under socialism and gross corruption of the system.

 When Spassky lost his crown to Fischer, Vysotsky released a song lampooning the communist party leader who threatened to “physically crush Fischer, be it by checkmate or not”.
-In a similar vein, his song on clowns with down-syndrome was an obvious caricature of Brezhnev, the senile Soviet premier who presided over the infamous “era of stagnation” that is now well known to be the leading cause of the collapse of the USSR.
 His other less well-known performance aptly titled as “the hunt on wolves” satirized the KGBs relentless persecution of political dissidents.

 Needless to say, Vysotsky was summarily banished from the polite society and the state-owned media never aired any of his performances.
-Despite this, the underground prices for his concerts went through the roof, as he embodied something a universal value: freedom of thought and freedom of expression.
-Such liberties can arise in all parts of the world, irrespective of the people’s ethnicity, nationality, race, language or creed.
+Despite this, the underground prices for his concerts went through the roof, as he embodied a universal value: freedom of expression.
+By definition, universal values can arise in all parts of the world; irrespective of the people’s ethnicity, nationality, race, language or creed.
 That is why when he died, the bureaucrats diligently suppressed all possible leaks of information about the whereabouts of Vysotsky’s funeral, yet tens of thousands have shown up to pay their final respect.

 In the most tyrannical society known to civilization, Vysotsky rejected the culture of censorship and the people lived vicariously through him.
 After 9-11, I was quite alarmed to see the Republicans stigmatize dissent as a fundamentally unpatriotic action.
 Regrettably, I cast my vote for Obama, not even a year after I’ve been granted the privilege to participate in an election.